Anxiety symptom burning tongue description:

 Why does anxiety cause your tongue to feel like it’s burning?

 The body’s sensory organs and the nervous system work together to provide the body with sensory information (taste, touch, smell, sight, and hearing).
 The taste buds on the tongue, for example, work in conjunction with the taste buds in the mouth to provide us with information about how things taste.
 When the sensory organs and nervous system are healthy, our sense of taste is normal.
-But things can change when the body experiences a stress response or becomes chronically stressed.
+But things can change when the body experiences a stress response and/or becomes overly stressed.
 Here’s why.